ellereeeee/blog-posts/2017-12-06 Scope and Closures Appendices.md

 `3` is printed because `foo()` was called from `bar()`, where it checks for variables in the `bar()` scope and finds the `a` variable with the value of `3`.

 Note again that this is a theoretical illustration to help us understand lexical scope.
 JavaScript has lexical scope!

+As a side note, `this` is related to dynamic scope because it cares on how a function was called.